 The Academic Regulations do not permit a student at risk of academic disqualification to serve as an officer in a student organization.
-A student must have completed their first year of law school and be in "good academic standing," which means your grade point average must be at or above the minimum grade point average defined by Academic Regulation section 905.
+A student must have completed their first year of law school and be in "good academic standing," which means your grade point average must be at or above the minimum grade point average.
 No exception to this policy will be granted.